darkreader/darkreader.org/src/blog/posts/5m-users.md

 <img src="/images/v5-colors-preview.png" alt="Dark Reader v5 color picker preview" style="width: 14rem;" />

-We are getting closer to **v5 release** that will bring a newer design and new features.
+We are getting closer to the **v5 release** that will bring a newer design and new features.
 Unfortunately we had a slow down of our progress.
 Due to events in Belarus the project founder had to travel and deal with bureaucracy a lot.
 **Luckily our new team members came for rescue!**